huanhe4096/download-nih-reporter/prompt.md

 - date_added: I only need the date in YYYY-MM-DD format, usually just the first 10 characters.
 - project_start_date: only need the date in YYYY-MM-DD format.
 - project_end_date: only need the date in YYYY-MM-DD format.
+- award_type: the type of this award.
+- activity_code: the activity code, e.g., R01, R15, K99, etc.

 1. Due to the large size, show a progress bar.
 2. Save the output .tsv file to `./nih-reporter-grants.tsv` by default if user does not provide path to output